 How a person lives is just as important as where they live.
 Understanding how community dynamics affect people is part of seeing a full picture of their health.
 As the health system embraces cultural humility to better serve each individual, we have to remember that a person’s communities influence their culture and vice versa.

-“When we more deeply understand individual and community needs, opportunities, and successes, we can build connections that support health,” Lyons-Taylor said.
+“When we more deeply understand individual and community needs, opportunities, and successes, we can build connections that support health,” Agrawal said.